SoftInstigate/restheart/security/README.md

 # Tutorial

-You need [httpie](https://httpie.org) a modern command line HTTP client.
+To follow this tutorial you need [httpie](https://httpie.org), a modern command line HTTP client made in Python which is easy to use and produces a colorized and indented output.

-Run &#181;IAM with the default configuration file, this way it is bound to port 8080 and proxies two example resources:
+Run &#181;IAM with the default configuration file, this way it is bound to port `8080` and proxies two example resources:

 - https://restheart.org web site at URI /restheart
 - the service /echo implemented by &#181;IAM itself at URI /secho.
 This service just echoes back the request (URL, query parameters, body and headers).

-Let's fist invoke the /echo service directly.
+Let's fist invoke the `/echo` service directly.
 This is defined in the configuration file as follows:

 ```
 services: